ikymrkw/slidedecks_ja_meti/README.md

 - *1: For `id`, the fiscal year (`FY####_`) is prepended.
 Optionally, suffix number (like `_1`) is appended when the (original) number is duplicated. ("Cont'd" rows are not regarded as duplicated; see *4 below.)
 - *2: For `released_on`, the years are in western style (like `2024mmdd`), converted from the original Japanese Gengo style year format.
 - *3: For `consignor`, any newline character `\n` in the string is converted to `::`.
 This can be used as a separator for organizational hierarchy (though it is not guaranteed to be so in all the cases).
-- *4: For `document_url` and `data_url`, these columns may contain **a comma-separated list of URLs**, having multiple URLs in rare occasions.
-This is because, in original Excel index, there are rows with title "（続き）" (which means "(Cont'd)"), each of which gives an additional URL for its preceding row.
-Multiple "Cont'd" rows for one entry are possible.
-The script compresses these multiple rows by appending additional URL(s) in comma-separated list format.
+- *4: For `document_url` and `data_url`, a cell in these columns may contain **a comma-separated list of URLs**, having multiple URLs in rare occasions.
+This is because, in original Excel index, there are lines with title "（続き）" (which means "(Cont'd)"), each of which gives an additional URL for its preceding line.
+Multiple "Cont'd" lines for one entry are possible.
+The script compresses these multiple lines into a single row (or entry) by appending additional URL(s) in comma-separated list format.

 ## Word cloud